area9innovation/fast/mini/readme.md

 ## Switch

-We expand let-bindings in cases in the compile-time step by partially evaluating the __ctcase functino accordingly.
+We expand let-bindings in cases in the compile-time step by partially evaluating the __ctcase function accordingly.

 Similarly, we expand a ?? b : c to a switch at compile time to a switch.

 TODO:
 - Union-match: This requires knowing the unions, as well as the entire scope of the switch
-- Exaustiveness check
+- Exhaustiveness check of switch

 ## Switch backend